well-typed/memory-usage-zurihac-2021/README.md

 The killer application of ghc-debug is finding out what is retaining specific closures.
 For example, using ghc-debug you can answer questions such as what is the precise path from a GC root to a certain closure.
-This information is usually very informative and by reading the path you can understand why something is being retained very easily.
+This information is usually very informative and by reading the path you can understand why something is being retained.

 ghc-debug-common provides library functions in the [GHC.Debug.Retainers](https://hackage.haskell.org/package/ghc-debug-client-0.1.0.0/docs/GHC-Debug-Retainers.html) module which are useful for computing retainer paths.